deepskilling/deepsql/CURRENT_STATUS.md

 ### What Works
 ✅ CREATE TABLE with constraints
 ✅ INSERT with auto-increment
-✅ SELECT with full records
+✅ SELECT with WHERE clauses
-✅ UPDATE bulk operations
+✅ UPDATE with WHERE clauses
-✅ DELETE operations
+✅ DELETE with WHERE clauses

 ### What's Coming
 🚀 WHERE clause filtering (Phase B Week 1)